 Mary MacDonald, aka StellaMac, is the Countess of Curiosity and the Queen of Questions whose Muse prods, cajoles and believes in her without condition.
 She gives new meaning to the word versatile.
 For the past 30 years she has boldly gone forth in the not for profit, artistic, educational and for profit worlds where she has used her extraordinary relationship building skills to achieve success for her clients in marketing, fundraising, public relations, communications, training and development, and writing.
 She works in California and Canada as a teacher, coach and consultant.

-Jena has been in the healing & creative arts leading solo and collaborative courses since 2003 and she is still pinching herself at the luck of being at the helm of the Cosmic Cowgirl Community as one of the three directors since 2010.
-With a background in both acupuncture and accounting, Jena is ridiculously suited to being a most steady and linear guide through circuitous imaginal terrain and her specialty is designing and delivering inspiring curriculum full of engaging art and deep inquiry.
-Jenafer Joy lives in Mendocino County and teaches almost exclusively online, where she quite enjoys being “imaginary best friend” to hundreds of women.
+With a background in both acupuncture and accounting, Jena is ridiculously suited to being a most steady and linear guide through circuitous imaginal terrain and her specialty is designing and delivering an inspiring curriculum full of engaging art and deep inquiry.
+Jenafer Joy lives in Mendocino County and teaches almost exclusively online, where she quite enjoys being an “imaginary best friend” to hundreds of women.

 Who is Annette?
 She wears lots of hats: artist, IC teacher, designer, author, spiritual guide, hi-tech refuge, inventor.
 She is a creative being – someone who lives and breathes the energy of creating and is known to get just a bit crazy if she isn’t creating!